View on GitHub

 Events represent actions that a component has performed.
 Events are akin to software log messages.
 Events are received and displayed by the ground system.

-This tutorial defines one event Hello emitted in response to the SAY_HELLO command and containing the same greeting that the command had.
+This tutorial defines one event SayHiEvent emitted in response to the SAY_HI command and containing the same greeting that the command had.

 Telemetry Channel